davidmyersdev/vellma/README.md

 - Making HTTP requests to third-party APIs
 - Getting input from or displaying output to a user
 - Storing data permanently

+#### Example: Getting input from or displaying output to a user

+To better understand this concept, take a look at [the `io` implementation under `./src/wrappers`](./src/wrappers/io/index.ts).
+The adapter interface is defined by `IoAdapter` as an object that has two async function properties: `read` and `write`.
+The `terminal` adapter conforms to that interface, and the `wrapIo` wrapper maps the `terminal` adapter to the `IoWrapper` interface.
+This allows us to use the `IoWrapper` interface throughout the codebase without knowledge about specific implementations that end-users might choose to use.
+Additionally, we can expose helper methods in the wrapper that utilize the underlying adapter interface.
+The `prompt` method is an example of this.